 Parasite and disease spread

-Scaling down, way, way down, from large-scale landscape disturbances is another notable but harder to seerow_after_constructoin_CCBYSA2.0 issue, at least with the naked eye.
+Scaling down, way, way down, from large-scale landscape disturbances is another notable but harder to see issue, at least with the naked eye.
 If linear corridors make it easier for animals to travel longer distances, it also makes it easier for parasites and disease to travel to new areas and new populations.
 Parasite and disease transmission increases as animals travel to places they would not otherwise be, creating territory and habitat overlap that otherwise would not have occurred.
 Deer, moose, and caribou using the same spaces can cause outbreaks to quickly spread between the species.
 This has the trickle-down effect of impacting community hunting practices, food security, and traditional land use.

 Example: Effects on caribou